mikepenelopescafe/penelopes-venue/src/content/locations/westminster.md

 Westminster offers the perfect mix of small-town charm and big-city convenience.
 Located just 20 minutes from downtown Denver, it's easy for guests to reach from anywhere in the metro area.

-Our Westminster venue combines elegant gardens with modern amenities.
-You get the beauty of an outdoor celebration with the reliability of covered spaces and climate control.
+Our Westminster venue blends Spanish‑inspired character with modern basics.
+You get the look and the reliability — covered spaces and climate control.

 ## What Makes Our Westminster Location Special